sarwar55/Matching-Game/README.md

 # Matching-Game
-Download the html file and open in google chrome.
+Download the .html file and open in google chrome.
 This game won't work on microsoft edge browser.

 This is fun matching using HTML and JavaScript.